 I earned my Doctor of Dental Surgery Degree in 2009 from the University of Jordan.
-Ever since I was still a dental student, I have felt a unique attraction and calling to research concerning the dental needs of children, particularly those with other special health care needs.
+Ever since I was a dental student, I have felt a unique attraction and calling to research children's dental needs, particularly those with other special health care needs.
 My other area of particular interest and professional development is Implantology and helping to improve the longevity of implant treatment; it is mainly in this area that I have continued to take CE courses: IMPLASA HOCHST GmbH course in Dental Implantology and Sinus Lifting (March 2012-12 credit hours); and the 7th annual Jordanian Course on Comprehensive Oral Implantology (January 2011-18 credit hours).
 I have also participated in several conferences in Implantology and General Dentistry in Jordan.